Phalanstere/TimestampedVisuals/README.md

 # TimestampedVisuals
 creates a cluster of visual data, arranged by a given timeframe (day, month etc).
-The objects also contain exif information
+The objects also contain exif information.

-you embed the file like this:
+You embed the library with a command like this:

 ```html
  	TV = require('timestamped-visuals);
 ```

-To import the visual data and create an array of time clustered array, you write:
+To import the visual data and create an array of time clustered objects, you write:

 ```html
 	var x = new TV({